joye61/pic-smaller/README.md

 ## Deployment

-If you are not a front-end development engineer and want to independently deploy this purely static project on your own server, the following is an independent deployment document based on Docker
+If you want to independently deploy this project on your own server, the following is deployment document based on Docker

-There is a [Dockerfile](./Dockerfile) script in the project root directory that has been tested and can be deployed independently.
-After entering the project root directory, follow the instructions below to start the independent docker application.
+The [Dockerfile](./Dockerfile) script has been tested.
+Within the project root directory, follow the instructions to start the docker application.
 The default listening port is `3001`

 ```bash
 # Build docker image from Dockerfile